NHAS/wag/README.md

 `NAT`: Turn on or off masquerading
 `ExposePorts`: Expose ports on the VPN server to the client (adds rules to IPtables) example: [ "443/tcp" ] `CheckUpdates`: If enabled (off by default) the management UI will show an alert if a new version of wag is available.
 This talks to api.github.com
+`MFATemplatesDirectory`: A string path option, when set templates will be queried from disk rather than the embedded copies.
+Allows you to customise the MFA registration, entry, and success pages.

 `ExternalAddress`: The public address of the server, the place where wireguard is listening to the internet, and where clients can reach the `/register_device` endpoint